alphagov/government-service-design-manual/service-manual/the-team/performance-analyst-jd.md

     url: /service-manual/the-team
 ---

-*NOTE: the following template was used to advertise a content designer vacancy at GDS*
+*NOTE: the following template was used to advertise a performance analyst vacancy at GDS*

 ## Job description